 - Usability, setup, and storage: Some dog owners buy a dog car seat but rarely use it, except for long car trips.
 To avoid this, look for a car seat that is easy to set up, remove, and put away.
 Some of the best car seats are quickly removable using buckles, and many are easy (and pliable enough) to fold up and store in your trunk.
 However, some sturdier options may not allow this.

 - Ease of cleaning: Look for car seat materials that are designed to be resistant to dirt, mud, water, and pet dander, such as Oxford cloth.
 This way, a simple wipe-down with a damp cloth will go a long way in making the seat look new again.

 With these aspects and features in mind, here are the five best dog car seats for small dogs:

 1. K&H Pet Products Bucket Booster Pet Seat

-K&H Pet Products is a brand well-known for their high-quality construction and orthopedic designs.
+K&H Pet Products is a brand well-known for its high-quality construction and orthopedic designs.
 Their pet booster seat fits right in, given its comfortable-yet-firm foam bolster and plush, quilted fleece cover.
 It also has some of the best safety design features we've seen that don't sacrifice comfort for functionality.
 However, while the seat is soft, it doesn't really fold like some other car seats do.
-The smaller seat is 20 inches wide, 14.5 inches deep and 16 inches tall, while the larger seat offers an extra 4 inches in width.
+The smaller seat is 20 inches wide, 14.5 inches deep, and 16 inches tall, while the larger seat offers an extra 4 inches in width.
 The larger seat can fit two small dogs or one medium-sized dog.

 - Enhanced safety system using two restraining leashes